Why subscribe?

 among those who come after.1

 If you can relate to the Preacher, this blog is for you.
 We are here to explore the cyclical understanding of time evident in the Bible.
-A wise man makes no predictions, but I’m not wise so sometimes I do that, too.
+I try to avoid making predictions because no man knows the day nor the hour, but I’ll probably slip up sometimes.
 Our modern worldview misses much wisdom through its materialism, its nihilism, its chaotic view of reality, and its linear view of time.
-We’re here to see what the ancient worldview as evident in the Bible can tell us about all of those.
+We’re here to see what the Biblical worldview can reveal to us about the past, the present, and perhaps also about our future, too.

 Ecclesiastes 1:1-11.